maximmaxim345/cadara/README.md

 # CADara (Work In Progress)

-🚧 **IMPORTANT: CADara is currently in the very early stages of development and is not yet usable.
-It will likely remain in this state for a considerable time.** 🚧
+🚧 **IMPORTANT: CADara is currently in early development and not yet ready for use.
+Development is active but will take considerable time to reach basic functionality.** 🚧

-CADara is an upcoming next-generation open-source parametric CAD software, designed from the ground up with a focus on simplicity and user experience.
-Leveraging the powerful [OpenCASCADE](https://dev.opencascade.org/) B-Rep kernel and modern technologies like [Rust](https://www.rust-lang.org/), [iced](https://iced.rs/), and [wgpu](https://wgpu.rs/), CADara aims to be the most user-friendly open-source CAD solution available, while still not compromising on power and flexibility.
+CADara is an upcoming next-generation open-source parametric CAD software, designed with a focus on simplicity and user experience.
+Built on the robust [OpenCASCADE](https://dev.opencascade.org/) B-Rep kernel and modern technologies like [Rust](https://www.rust-lang.org/), [iced](https://iced.rs/), and [wgpu](https://wgpu.rs/), CADara aims to be a user-friendly open-source CAD solution while maintaining power and flexibility.

+## 🌟 Key Differentiators

+- **🦀 Modern Rust Architecture**: Leveraging Rust's type system for performance and reliability
+- **👥 Intuitive UI/UX**: Prioritizing ease of use as a core design principle
+- **🔄 Advanced Version Control**: Real-time collaboration and comprehensive history tracking
+- **🔓 Fully Open-Source**: Licensed under AGPLv3 to prevent vendor lock-in

 ## 🎯 Project Goals

-The vision for CADara is clear and ambitious.
-Here's what this project aims to achieve:

-- **👥 User-Friendly**: Redefining ease of use in open-source CAD.
-- **🚀 Modern Tech**: Built with modern technologies like Rust, iced, and wgpu.
-- **📂 Project-Based**: Streamlined project management with linked parts and assemblies.
-- **🔧 Parametric Design**: Flexibility to modify designs with a familiar history-based approach.
-- **💻 Cross-Platform**: From desktop to web, CADara goes where you go.
-- **👥 Collaboration**: Real-time editing and offline work with seamless CRDT-based conflict resolution.
-- **🔄 Version Control**: Branch, merge, and revert with unparalleled control over your design process.
-- **📜 Version History**: Navigate through your entire project's evolution with a comprehensive history of every change.
-- **🔓 Open-Source**: Your designs remain yours, forever accessible and free from proprietary constraints.

-Please note that this is a very ambitious set of goals, and it will take a significant amount of time and effort to achieve.
-The project will take a considerable amount of time to even reach a basic level of functionality, so please be patient.

-## 🆚 Comparison to Other CAD Software

-The landscape of Computer-Aided Design (CAD) software is currently divided between proprietary and open-source solutions.
-Proprietary software like SolidWorks, Fusion 360, and Onshape dominate the market with their advanced features and intuitive user interfaces.
-However, they come with ever-increasing subscription costs and ecosystem lock-in due to proprietary file formats.
-Additionally, many proprietary tools are not available on all platforms, such as Linux, limiting users' choice and flexibility.

-In the open-source 3D CAD realm, notable options include FreeCAD, BRL-CAD, CAD Sketcher, CadQuery, and OpenSCAD.
-Most of these alternatives are less capable due to their reliance on Constructive Solid Geometry (CSG) or are entirely script-based, making them less accessible to new users or those seeking a more intuitive user experience.

-FreeCAD stands out as the most powerful open-source alternative, offering a wide range of capabilities that approach those of its proprietary counterparts.
-However, despite its extensive feature set, FreeCAD's steep learning curve, unintuitive user interface, and dated architecture make it less accessible than it could be.
-As an experienced FreeCAD user, I can attest to its technical prowess, but mastering FreeCAD requires learning numerous workarounds and tricks to achieve desired results.

-Navigating FreeCAD's workflow often feels like solving a complex puzzle rather than engaging in a straightforward design process.
-Users must remember which features function as intended, identify those that don't, and locate specific operations among a sea of buttons with cryptic icons.
-Achieving the desired outcome intuitively in FreeCAD often feels nearly impossible without resorting to external resources like online searches or community forums.
-This challenge affects not only beginners but also experienced users who want to work efficiently without constantly fighting the software.

-### Redefining Open-Source CAD

-While there are many efforts to improve the user experience in FreeCAD, CADara takes a different approach.
-Instead of building upon the existing FreeCAD codebase, CADara is being developed from the ground up, focusing on delivering a modern and user-friendly experience that users deserve.
-Rather than implementing every possible feature, CADara will prioritize the most critical features and ensure they are as intuitive as possible.
-By optimizing the underlying architecture, CADara will ensure that the simplest way to implement a feature is also the most user-friendly way.

-Starting from scratch allows CADara to reimagine what open-source CAD can be.
-This clean-slate approach enables a reevaluation of the underlying data format, ensuring that CADara is built for the modern era of design.
-CADara will revolutionize collaboration and version control in CAD software, harnessing the full power of version control previously only available to software developers.
-Whether working alone or in a team, online or offline, CADara users can forget about the fear of losing their work – the software will always have their back.
-The focus on delivering a user-friendly experience and cutting-edge collaboration tools will make CADara the most accessible and powerful open-source CAD software available.

-To achieve maximum user-friendliness, CADara will aim to be workflow compatible with many popular CAD applications.
-Instead of forcing users to relearn everything, CADara's intuitive user interface will guide users through the design process, making it easy to transition from other CAD software.
-Learning software is challenging, and learning parametric CAD software is even more demanding.
-For this reason, CADara's primary goal is to make the learning curve as gentle as possible.
-All essential actions should be easily discoverable, and the software should provide clear guidance to users throughout the design process, ensuring a smooth and enjoyable experience for both novice and experienced designers alike.

-## 📝 Notes

-For more detailed notes on the planned implementation and architecture of CADara, please refer to the [notes document](docs/Notes.md).
-Please keep in mind that these notes may or may not reflect the current state of the project.
+CADara's vision is both clear and ambitious:

+- **👥 User-Friendly**: Redefining ease of use in open-source CAD
+- **🚀 Modern Architecture**: Built with Rust's type system to prevent common CAD software bugs
+- **📂 Project-Based**: Streamlined project management with linked parts and assemblies
+- **🔧 Parametric Design**: Flexible design modifications using a familiar history-based approach
+- **💻 Cross-Platform**: Seamless experience across desktop and web platforms
+- **👥 Collaboration**: Real-time editing with CRDT-based conflict resolution, even offline
+- **🔄 Version Control**: Advanced branching and merging capabilities
+- **📜 Version History**: Comprehensive tracking of design evolution, allowing precise historical views
+- **🔓 Open-Source**: Your designs remain yours, free from vendor lock-in

+## 🆚 Current CAD Landscape

+The CAD software landscape is divided between proprietary and open-source solutions, each with distinct advantages and limitations.

+### Proprietary Solutions

+Professional tools like SolidWorks, Fusion 360, and Onshape dominate the market, offering:
+- Polished, mostly intuitive user interfaces
+- Comprehensive feature sets
+- Professional support and training
+- Regular updates and improvements

+However, they come with significant drawbacks:
+- Increasing subscription costs
+- Vendor lock-in through proprietary file formats
+- Limited platform availability (especially on Linux)
+- Risk of feature removal or pricing changes
+- Data accessibility concerns if subscriptions lapse

+### Existing Open-Source Alternatives

+**FreeCAD**
+- By far the most solid open source CAD application
+- Has made significant progress with version 1.0
+- Offers powerful features rivaling commercial solutions
+- Large and active community
+- Despite its capabilities, FreeCAD's underlying architecture can make it prone to bugs and unexpected behavior
+- User experience has been a weak point, but recent initiatives are actively addressing this issue
+- Complex workflows can be challenging to master

+**Other Applications**
+- BRL-CAD: Focus on solid modeling and ray-tracing
+- CAD Sketcher: Blender-integrated parametric modeling
+- CadQuery: Programming-based approach
+- OpenSCAD: Script-based modeling
+- Dune3D: Modern codebase with unique non-traditional workflow
+- Most rely on CSG or scripting, limiting accessibility

+### Core Principles

+CADara bridges the gap between proprietary polish and open-source flexibility through:

+1. **Modern Architecture**
+   - Using Rust's type system to prevent common CAD software bugs at compile-time
+   - Building on proven technologies like OpenCASCADE
+   - Designing for extensibility from the ground up

+2. **User Experience**
+   - Focusing on intuitive workflows
+   - Maintaining compatibility with familiar CAD concepts
+   - Prioritizing discoverability of features

+3. **Collaboration and Data Security**
+   - Advanced version control with branching and merging
+   - Offline-first collaboration with CRDT-based sync capabilities
+   - Continuous document history and autosave, allowing precise historical views
+   - Licensed under AGPLv3 to ensure continued open access

+4. **Performance and Reliability**
+   - Utilizing wgpu for efficient GPU acceleration across platforms (Metal on macOS, DirectX on Windows, Vulkan on Linux, WebGL/WebGPU on web)
+   - Implementing efficient caching and computation strategies

+## 🛣️ Roadmap to Basic Usability

+### Completed Components
+- `computegraph`: Framework for editable computation DAGs
+- Modular viewport widget with plugin system
+- Module system for core components
+- `occara`: High-level Rust bindings for OpenCASCADE
+- WebAssembly support with C++ dependencies
+- Basic project system foundation

+### In Development
+- Caching system for computation and viewport
+- CRDT-based project system for collaboration
+- Custom widget library using iced
+- 3D viewport selection system
+- Stable reference system in `occara`
+- Constraint-based sketching
+- Basic modeling module comparable to industry standards

+## 🤝 Contributing

+I appreciate your interest in contributing to CADara!
+However, as the project is still in a very early stage, I am not yet ready to accept contributions.
+My current focus is on establishing the core architecture and reaching a basic level of functionality first.

+## 📝 Additional Information

+For detailed technical documentation and architecture plans, see the [notes document](docs/Notes.md).
+These notes represent initially planned features and may not reflect current implementation status.